DannyH1225/computational-mechanics/module_03/01_Catch_Motion.md

 +++

+I got 11.04 m/s for y-accel and 1.95 m/s for x-accel.
+Yes, the results make sense.
+There is some error in the estimation of both x and y accelerations but this is expected.

++++

 ## Numerical derivatives

 You just computed the average velocity between two captured ball positions using _numerical derivative_.
 The velocity is the _derivative_ of position with respect to time, and you can approximate its instantaneous value with the average velocity between two close instants in time: